Department of Pharmacology and Pharmacy

-- Examination of the signalling pathways involved in the regulation of vascular tone under physiological and pathological situations, including characterisation of hormonal influence and elucidation of potential therapeutic compounds.
+- Examination of the signalling pathways involved in the regulation of vascular tone under physiological and pathological situations.

 - Investigation of the role of ion channels in the function of vascular smooth muscle and endothelial cells.

-- Examination of the physiology and pharmacology of nucleoside transporters and drug transporters in cardiovascular system.
+- Examination of the physiology and pharmacology of nucleoside transporters and drug transporters in the cardiovascular system.